-The theme for camp that year was to “Go Light their World,” and become the Light of Jesus to others.
+The theme for camp that year was “Go Light their World” and become the Light of Jesus to others.
 Lahema went around her community and prayed for God to heal other sick children and adults.
-The Cry of Lahema had been replaced by the Prayers of Lahema!
+The cry of Lahema had been replaced by the prayers of Lahema!

 In 2006, Lahema was doing much healthier.
 However, near the beginning of Camp Life, something happened that no one anticipated.
 Lahema’s elderly grandmother who cared for her had gone to the farm to find food and had left Lahema with close friends.
 A few days later, Lahema started having breathing problems.
 She somehow found her way to the main hospital in Zambia, but when she arrived, they turned her away because they were closed.

 Without any help, Lahema was still having breathing problems the following day.
 Her orphanage director gave money to the grandmother’s friend to pay for their transportation back to the hospital.
-Well, just like the hospital workers that were unwilling to help, the grandmother’s friend acted selfishly and pocketed the money.
+But, the grandmother’s friend acted selfishly and pocketed the money.

 That same day, Lahema, too weak to stand any longer, surrendered her body and lay down in the dirt.
 She was crying and praying for help.
 With neighbors all around, staring and standing idly by, Lahema left this world.

 No one on earth was willing to listen to the cry of Lahema, so her Heavenly Father leaned down, gently picked up her suffering body, and took her home into His loving arms.
 Now she is forever freed from abandonment, safe and secure from all evil, loved so purely and deeply, and never to cry again!